 A registered dietitian can be a tremendous asset by reviewing your child’s dietary habits and making practical suggestions that won’t break the bank.
 Luckily, good nutrition and an active lifestyle are all that most children need to achieve healthy cholesterol levels.

-This column is not intended to substitute for
+This column is not intended to substitute for medical advice.

 • American Academy of Pediatrics Clinical Report, pediatrics.aappublications.org/cgi/content/full/122/1/198